Beijzum/beijzum.github.io/docs/Uploading to GitHub.md

         You may CTRL + V to paste in the terminal.
 Some Windows version also allow _right-clicking_ in the terminal to paste.

-9. Upload local repository to cloud repository:
+9. Upload local repository to cloud repository by *typing* the following:

     ```
     git push -u origin master